wely/DevCamp/HOL/dotnet/01-developer-environment/README.md

     ![image](./media/2016-10-19_16-30-19.gif)

-    then, click on the resource group that you created:
+1. Click on the resource group that you created:

     ![image](./media/2016-10-19_16-32-12.gif)